Thomas-George-T/File-Processing-Comparative-Analytics/Java-Word-Count-Data-Analysis/Readme.md

 ## Execution

-Import the project into eclipse, compile and run
+Import the project into eclipse, compile and execute.

 ## Observations
 <br>